mitraman/eventful/manuscript/ch01-why.md

 [^ch01-okrs]: <https://en.wikipedia.org/wiki/OKR>

 But business monitoring is just part the real-time data story.
 As we'll see (below) when we talk about the technology side drivers for EVENTful systems, another reason for increased connections is the ever-growing number of 'connect-able' components inside the IT shop.
-Most platforms offer ways to automatically "plug-in" to monitoring endpoints and stream that internal performance data straight to the same kinds of dashbaords that are displaying business metrics.
+Most platforms offer ways to automatically "plug-in" to monitoring endpoints and stream that internal performance data straight to the same kinds of dashboards that are displaying business metrics.
 But this time the screens are displaying the number of connected components around the world, the speed of transactions, error-rates, and more.
 These displays rely upon gigabites of real-time data streaming from every connected component and gateway within the company's network in order to present a "traffic report" on how data is moving through the system.
 This allows managers to essentially predict and correct network congestion and roadblocks the way transportation and logistics managers ensure the safe and timely delivery of their physical goods.

 *More connections means more data points and that means more opportunity to observe and improve data flows between internal systems and systems outside the company's network.*